Struggling to find snacks that fit into your keto or low-carb diet?

 Which are the Best Nuts for Keto and Low Carb Diets?

-Here are 9 of the best nuts to keep you on track when searching for options on your low-carb diet.
+Here are 9 of the best nuts to keep you on track when searching for options on your low-carb food list.
 These are in order by rank:

-As Keto and other low-carb diets prioritize fats and protein, while limiting carbohydrates as much as possible, it is important to look at nuts with this in mind.
+As Keto and other low-carb diets prioritize fats and protein, while limiting the grams of net carbs as much as possible, it is important to look at nuts with this in mind.

 This list was based on simple Macro Score Ranking by adding fat and protein grams together then subtracting out the carbohydrates.